Light-harvesting with guide-slide superabsorbing condensed-matter nanostructures

 where $f_k$ and $\hat{a}^{(\dagger)}_k$ are, respectively, the coupling strength and annihilation (creation) operator for the optical mode $k$~\cite{Breuer2002,Higgins2014a}.

-We begin by contrasting the case of $||$-SA, with all dipoles perpendicular to the plane of the ring, to GS-SA, where each dipole has been tilted `sideways' by $ \theta_{\text{zen}} = \pi/4$ (see Fig.~\ref{fig:glossy}a and Supplementary Information (SI)~\cite{SI}).
+We begin by contrasting a ring of dipoles that are all perpendicular to the plane of the ring ($||$-SA) to the guide-slide setup (GS-SA), where each dipole has been tilted `sideways' by $ \theta_{\text{zen}} = \pi/4$ (see Fig.~\ref{fig:glossy}a and Supplementary Information (SI)~\cite{SI}).
 The purpose of this tilting is to flip the sign of nearest-neighbour $J_{i,j}$ terms in Eq.~\eqref{eq:Hsysring} whilst preserving a substantial collective dipole strength $\vec{D} = \sum_i^N \vec{d}_i$.

 Transforming Eq.~\eqref{eq:Hoint} into the eigenbasis of Eq.~\eqref{eq:Hsysring} reveals connections between ring eigenstates by optical processes.
 This is shown in the top panels of Fig.~\ref{fig:panels} for the case of an $N=4$ ring (quadmer) for both the $||$-SA and the GS-SA configuration, in the latter case only for the `collective dipole' $\vec{D}$ (but a full map is given in the SI~\cite{SI}).
-States linked by collectively-enhanced transitions -- which overlap significantly with Dicke ladder states ({\it cf.}~Fig.~\ref{fig:glossy}b) -- are shown in the left-most columns, and we shall henceforth refer to these as {\it ladder states}.
-The colour shading indicates the relative strengths of the transition matrix elements~\footnote{These are symmetric with respect to absorption and emission (detailed balance follows from asymmetric rates), and they include the cubic frequency dependence of the free space spectral density of optical modes~\cite{Breuer2002}.}.
-It is important to note that the $||$-SA ladder states possess the highest energy in their respective excitation manifold, whereas the opposite is the case for GS-SA.
+States linked by collectively-enhanced transitions -- which overlap significantly with Dicke ladder states ({\it cf.}~Fig.~\ref{fig:glossy}b) -- are shown in the left-most columns, and we henceforth refer to these as {\it ladder states}.
+The colouring indicates the relative strengths of the transition matrix elements~\footnote{These are symmetric with respect to absorption and emission (detailed balance follows from asymmetric rates), and they include the cubic frequency dependence of the free space spectral density of optical modes~\cite{Breuer2002}.}.
+It is important to note that $||$-SA ladder states possess the highest energy in their respective excitation manifolds, whereas the opposite is the case for GS-SA.

 Reflecting the condensed-matter nature of typical nanostructures, we introduce local vibrational baths which are generically coupled to each 2LS via~\cite{mahan00}:

 where $g_{i,q}$ and $\hat{b}^{(\dagger)}_{i,q}$ are, respectively, the coupling strength and annihilation (creation) operator for the phonon mode $q$ for the bath associated with site $i$~\cite{Breuer2002,Higgins2017}.